imrefazekas/harcon-radiation/README.md

 	}
 } );
 ```
 The example shows how you can attach the __radiation__ to a connect/express instance and link to your _harcon_ instance.
-You can activate the REST and Websocket interfaces only or both as you wish.
+You can activate the REST and Websocket interfaces.
 Any object-based entities published to [harcon](https://github.com/imrefazekas/harcon) possessing attributes __'rest'__ and __'websocket'__ will be exposed through those interfaces automatically.